expresspigeon/blog/src/content/posts/2012/adjustable-columns-make-laying-out-newsletters-easy.md

 Once the block is inserted, it is easy to adjust the column width based on your content and preferences.
-Simply drag the vertical spacer to the left or the right and the block's content will automatically adjust to your needs.
+Simply drag the vertical spacer to the left or the right and the block&apos;s content will automatically adjust to your needs.

 ![Edit newsletter](/blog/images/2012/screen-shot-2012-08-13-at-11-18-38-am.jpg "Edit newsletter")